nomad3/aws-ai-cost-analysis-terraform/README.md

 Once reports are being delivered, you can query them using Athena.

 1.  **Data Source & Table:** AWS automatically creates a data source and table in the Glue Data Catalog.
 You'll need to run a `CREATE TABLE` query one time to get started.
-The exact query can be found in the AWS Console under the Cost and Usage Reports settings page.
+The exact query can be found in the AWS Console on the details page for your report in **Data Exports**.
 2.  **Sample Queries:** Here are some example queries you can run in the Athena Query Editor under the `cost-analysis-dev` workgroup.

     **Query: Total cost per service for the last month**